WEBXELA/coupit-wx/SECURITY.md

 ## Contact Information

-If you have any questions or concerns about the security of this project, please contact our security team at [security@coupit.com](mailto:security@coupit.com).
+If you have any questions or concerns about the security of this project, please contact our security team at [security@coupit.ai](mailto:security@coupit.ai).

 ## New Security Practices